Bupropion (Wellbutrin) Addiction: Side Effects, Detox, Withdrawal, and Treatment

 Treatment for Wellbutrin Addiction

-Once a person has completed a detox program for bupropion (Wellbutrin) addiction, he or she may also continue addiction treatment with a rehab program.
+After a detox program for bupropion (Wellbutrin) addiction has occurred, a person may also continue addiction treatment with a rehab program.
 The primary purpose of a Wellbutrin rehab program is to investigate the root causes of addictive behavior and change unhealthy attitudes and behaviors to align with a lifestyle of sobriety.

 In Wellbutrin rehab, clients work with a team of professional addiction treatment specialists, counselors, and therapists to: